 Here are some of the options you have to communicate with patients within the waiting room environment..

-NEW: Digital Display Network
+Digital Display Network

 - The waiting room screens are eye-catching and the dynamic content provides compelling visual appeal

 - 80% of patients pay more attention to messaging on a waiting room screen compared to other screen environments

 - Flexibility: awareness messages can be updated in minutes – no restrictions on campaign timings.
 Bi-weekly, monthly or day parting options available

 - We accept a limited number of campaigns per month, to ensure maximum visibility for your messages

 - Each message has a 20 second placement in a 6-minute loop, ensuring the audience see your message at least 5 times during their visit, for maximum impact